-Oregano is an amazing herb, and definitely one that everyone should have in their backyard herb garden.
+Oregano is an amazing herb, and definitely one that everyone should have growing in their backyard herb garden.
 Not only does it add great flavor to your favorite dishes, it’s also a powerful medicinal herb.
 Many of the common culinary herbs like rosemary, thyme, and sage also have healing benefits, and do double duty in the garden.
 The medicinal benefits of oregano are no exception, and it might even be one of the herbs that you turn to first.

 Oregano is related to marjoram, and there are many different varieties to choose from.
 My favorite is Greek oregano, which has a purple tint to the leaves and an excellent flavor.

 Oregano isn’t only tolerant of drought, it thrives in drought-like conditions.
 Native to the Mediterranean region, oregano comfortably grows in rocky, dry soil in an arid climate.

 Oregano is a truly resilient plant and will grow into a robust shrub with very little attention; its main needs are direct sunlight and well-draining soil (no fertilizer needed).